tommycrush/LinkShim/README.md

 It also uses the python (Tornado Framework)[http://www.tornadoweb.org/], a scalable, non-blocking web server.
 I implemented this in python rather than PHP so we can keep settings and database connections open between calls.
 In redirect engines, speed is of utmost importantance (behind security, of course.)

 ### 2. Change Settings
-Download these files, place them where you want, and open l.py.
-Change the `admin_token` to something random/secure, and `listen_on_port` to the port you want to listen to (duh.)
+Download these files, place them where you want, and open server.py.
+Change the `admin_token` to something random/secure, and `listen_on_port` to the port you want to listen to, and templates_dir to the absolute path of your templates. (duh.)

 ### 3. Start er' Up.
+`python server.py` will work for testing.
+In production, you'll want to use a daemon.

 ### 4. Create some Hashes
 Have your frontend guys/gals hit `/hash?admin_token=YOUR_TOKEN&num=10` to create some hashes when they need them.
 By Default, tokens are valid for 6 hours.
 This endpoint should really be only avaiable internally for security reasons.
 It's on the same port for now just for the demo.